 In contrast, the largest credit unions are very healthy and are growing:

-The number of federally insured credit unions with assets of at least $1 billion increased to 287 in the fourth quarter of 2017 from 272 in the fourth quarter of 2016.
-These 284 credit unions held $875.6 billion in assets, or 64 percent of total system assets.
-Credit unions in this category reported loan growth of 13.7 percent.
-Membership rose 9.0 percent.
-Net worth increased 11.4 percent.
+The number of federally insured credit unions with assets of at least $1 billion increased to 294 in the first quarter of 2018 from 278 in the first quarter of 2017.
+These 294 credit unions held $906.6 billion in assets, or 64 percent of total system assets.
+Credit unions in this category reported loan growth of 13.5 percent.
+Membership rose 9.1 percent.
+Net worth increased 11.5 percent.

 The one big exception to large credit unions with strong financial performance is Melrose Credit Union.
-In the first quarter of 2017, Melrose (which has $1.36 billion in assets) was placed into a conservatorship under the NCUA.
+In the first quarter of 2017, Melrose (which now has $1.21 billion in assets) was placed into a conservatorship under the NCUA.
 The credit union has been hit hard by its large exposure to New York City taxi medallion loans.
 The NYC taxi industry has been weakened considerably by mobile app ridesharing services like Uber.
-Based on Q4 financials, Melrose now has the incredibly high Texas Ratio of 1,253% (up from 281% in Q3).
-Melrose now has the highest Texas ratio of any credit union or bank.
-Please refer to our Texas Ratio table to compare Texas Ratios for various credit unions and banks.
+According to this Credit Union Times article, Melrose “lost $290.2 million in 2017 and $98.7 million in 2016.”
+It continues to operate under conservatorship.

-In the fourth quarter, three credit unions were liquidated and one was placed into NCUA conservatorship.
-So far in 2018, two credit unions have been liquidated and two have been placed into NCUA conservatorship.
-Please refer to this NCUA page for a listing of liquidations and conservatorships.
+So far this year, two credit unions have been liquidated and two credit unions have been placed into NCUA conservatorship.
+Please refer to this NCUA page for a listing of the 2018 liquidations and conservatorships.